kdave/btrfs-progs/README.md

 functions is provided by copies of the respective sources to avoid adding dependencies that would make deployments in rescure or limited environments harder.
 The implementations are portable and not optimized for speed nor accelerated.
-Optionally it's possible to use libgcrypt or libsodium implementations.
+Optionally it's possible to use libgcrypt, libsodium or libkcapi implementations.

 * CRC32C: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/